 If you determine that the message is spam, it is suggested that you click the check box on the left end of the row and then click the Spam button to classify it as such.
 This helps build a database of messages that look like spam to help future classifications.
 Similarly, you can check the box on the left and click Not Spam as an indication of message types that are not spam.
 When you click Not Spam, the message is also delivered to the mailbox.

 Spam emails are in the quarantine queue for two weeks.
-During that time, it is your responsibility to empty the queue by either deleting the email or delivering the message into the hosted mailbox (which will create the incident in your Oracle Service Cloud application).
+During that time, it is your responsibility to empty the queue by either deleting the email or delivering the message into the hosted mailbox (which will create the incident in your Oracle B2C Service application).
 Email left in the queue for two weeks are automatically deleted.

 The timeline towards the top of the page is an indicator as to when the quarantined messages were received.
 If no quarantined messages have been received, the timeline dates to 1969 based on a UNIX timestamp.

 To modify your whitelist or blocklists, click the PREFERENCES tab at the top of the page.
 The first option available is the Whitelist/Blocklist page.
 This option allows you to manage both white lists and block lists for the mailbox.
 The blocklist feature is the same as the Discard Addresses field that is configured for mailboxes within your Oracle B2C Service application through the Mailboxes table.

 The whitelist option is used to explicitly state addresses from which email will be accepted.
 This is typically used for addresses that have had items quarantined in the past, and those items were determined to not be spam.
 That is, if certain email addresses typically have quarantined messages that you determine to not be spam, you can add that email address to the whitelist so that future messages from that address are not quarantined and are allowed in to the box.

 Note: Email addresses are added individually to the white list or block list feature.
 It is not possible to upload a group of email addresses into either list.